Periods - facts and questions

 Here are some of the questions you have asked about menstruation (say men-stroo-ay-shun) (periods).
 If there is anything else you want to know, or things you can't understand, you can ask your question using the "Feedback" form (click on the "Feedback" link) and we will include it if we can.

-Our topic 'Menstruation - having a period' will give you more information.
+Our topic 'Periods - having a period' will give you more information.